Aromaticity

+In organic chemistry, aromaticity is a chemical property describing the way in which a conjugated ring of unsaturated bonds, lone pairs, or empty orbitals exhibits a stabilization stronger than would be expected from conjugation alone.
+The earliest use of the term was in an article by August Wilhelm Hofmann in 1855.
+There is no general relationship between aromaticity as a chemical property and the olfactory properties of such compounds.

+Aromaticity can also be considered a manifestation of cyclic delocalization and of resonance.
+This is usually considered to be because electrons are free to cycle around circular arrangements of atoms that are alternately single- and double-bonded to one another.
+This commonly seen model of aromatic rings, namely the idea that benzene was formed from a six-membered carbon ring with alternating single and double bonds (cyclohexatriene), was developed by Kekulé (see History section below).
+Each bond may be seen as a hybrid of a single bond and a double bond, every bond in the ring identical to every other.
+The model for benzene consists of two resonance forms, which corresponds to the double and single bonds superimposing to give rise to six one-and-a-half bonds.
+Benzene is a more stable molecule than would be expected without accounting for charge delocalization.

 Theory

-As it is a standard for resonance diagrams, the use of a double-headed arrow indicates that two structures are not distinct entities but merely hypothetical possibilities.
-Neither is an accurate representation of the actual compound, which is best represented by a hybrid (average) of these structures.
-A C=C bond is shorter than a C−C bond.
-Benzene is a regular hexagon—it is planar and all six carbon–carbon bonds have the same length, which is intermediate between that of a single and that of a double bond.
+As is standard for resonance diagrams, a double-headed arrow is used to indicate that the two structures are not distinct entities, but merely hypothetical possibilities.
+Neither is an accurate representation of the actual compound, which is best represented by a hybrid (average) of these structures, which can be seen at right.
+A C=C bond is shorter than a C−C bond, but benzene is perfectly hexagonal—all six carbon-carbon bonds have the same length, intermediate between that of a single and that of a double bond.

-In a cyclic molecule with three alternating double bonds, cyclohexatriene, the bond length of the single bond would be 1.54 Å and that of the double bond would be 1.34 Å. However, in a molecule of benzene, the length of each of the bonds is 1.40 Å, indicating it to be the average of single and double bond.

-A better representation is that of the circular π-bond (Armstrong's inner cycle), in which the electron density is evenly distributed through a π-bond above and below the ring.
+A better representation is that of the circular π bond (Armstrong's inner cycle), in which the electron density is evenly distributed through a π-bond above and below the ring.
 This model more correctly represents the location of electron density within the aromatic ring.

-The single bonds are formed from overlap of hybridized atomic sp2-orbitals in line between the carbon nuclei—these are called σ-bonds.
+The single bonds are formed with electrons in line between the carbon nuclei — these are called σ-bonds.
 Double bonds consist of a σ-bond and a π-bond.
 The π-bonds are formed from overlap of atomic p-orbitals above and below the plane of the ring.
 The following diagram shows the positions of these p-orbitals:

 Since they are out of the plane of the atoms, these orbitals can interact with each other freely, and become delocalized.
 This means that, instead of being tied to one atom of carbon, each electron is shared by all six in the ring.
 Thus, there are not enough electrons to form double bonds on all the carbon atoms, but the "extra" electrons strengthen all of the bonds on the ring equally.
-The resulting molecular orbital is considered to have π symmetry.
+The resulting molecular orbital has π symmetry.